 \subsection{Performance assessment of our method using a \ac{cnn} on image data}

 To further demonstrate the versatility of our approach across different data modalities and model architectures, we extended our validation to the domain of computer vision.
 To simulate the clinical setting of pattern recognition in heterogeneous imaging data, we used the MNIST dataset of handwritten digits\supercite{e_alpaydin_optical_1998, li_deng_mnist_2012}.
-While maintaining the same core optimization framework based on our \textit{PartialMultivariateLogrankLoss}, we transitioned from the \ac{mlp} architecture used for tabular data to a \ac{cnn} suited for image processing.
+While maintaining the same core optimization framework based on our \textit{PartialMultivariateLogrankLoss}, we transitioned from the \ac{mlp} architecture to a \ac{cnn} suited for image processing.
 Again, we used a controlled simulation experiment to evaluate the performance of our method to overcome the absence of ground truth for optimal survival-based clustering in real-world imaging data, which is inherent to the unsupervised nature of our approach.

-We parameterized our experiment by associating specific handwritten digits with distinct survival distributions.
-To this end, the digits were organized into three predefined groups (Figure \ref{fig:mnist_fig}b) while, for each digit, we simulated survival times by sampling from group-specific Weibull distributions (Figure \ref{fig:mnist_fig}c) analogous to our previous experiment.
+Here, we parameterized our experiment analogous to before by associating specific handwritten digits with distinct survival distributions.
+To this end, the digits were organized into three predefined groups (Figure \ref{fig:mnist_fig}b) while, for each digit, we simulated survival times by sampling from a group-specific Weibull distributions (Figure \ref{fig:mnist_fig}c) accounting for incomplete follow-ups analogous to our previous experiment.
 By doing so, we could create a clear association between visual patterns and survival outcomes, which simulated the clinical situation of imaging data being associated with different outcomes, and measure our method's ability to recover these predefined relationships.
-Like before, we applied random right-censoring through competing censoring times from an exponential distribution to simulate the incomplete follow-up characteristic of clinical data (refer to methods section \nameref{sec:surv_sim} for details).

-We implemented a \ac{cnn} architecture (Figure \ref{fig:mnist_fig}a) to process the digit images and map them to group assignments.
+We implemented a \ac{cnn} (Figure \ref{fig:mnist_fig}a) to process the digit images and map them to group assignments.
 Critically, as with our previous \ac{mlp} experiment, the \ac{cnn} was trained exclusively using our \textit{PartialMultivariateLogrankLoss} function, without any knowledge of the predefined group assignments or digit identities.
 The model learned to identify survival-relevant patterns solely through optimization of between-group survival heterogeneity.